 73′ SAVE Beautyman strikes a powerful close range volley, which is met by the strong palm of Istead to keep the scores level.

-82′ CROSSBAR (SUT) A fantastic run by David Ajiboye is finished off with a clipped ball across goal which meets the head of Beautyman and goes crashing off the bar.
-So close for Sutton, but it’s surely not the last good chance left in this game.
+A fantastic run by David Ajiboye is finished off with a clipped ball across goal which meets the head of Beautyman and goes crashing off the crossbar.
+So close for Sutton, but it’s surely not their last chance left in this game.

 90′ We will have four minutes of added time